this-sam/simple-index/README.md

 # Simple-Index
-A simple library for storing objects client side.
+A simple api for storing objects client side.